It's all about the buyers.

 By improving your prospecting you'll be able to book more sales meetings, create high-value opportunities, and improve your sales performance.

-In order to be successful at sales, salespeople acquire new clients.
+In order to be successful at sales, salespeople have to identify and acquire potential customers.
 To do so, they have to know how to open relationships.
 Prospecting is the art of starting new relationships.
-The new business opportunities that later turn into sales are initially identified through prospecting, which is why prospecting is the lifeblood of sales.
+The new business opportunities that later enter into your sales pipeline are initially identified through prospecting.
+Prospecting is the lifeblood of sales.

-The first way to improve your prospecting results is to acknowledge how imperative it is to getting sales results and treat it accordingly.
-Improving your prospecting results begins with setting aside the time and the energy to prospect each and every day.
+The first step in improving your prospecting results is to acknowledge that the prospecting process is imperative for getting sales results and to begin to treat it accordingly.
+Getting more sales prospects begins with setting aside the time and the energy to prospect each and every day.
 That doesn’t mean once a week or every other day.
 I mean, each and every day.
 You would never suggest that your only chance to close was on Thursday afternoons, right?
-It is ridiculous to suggest that there is only a particular time of the week during which you can be effective at prospecting.
+It is ridiculous to suggest that there is only one particular time of the week during which you can effectively identify potential customers.
 It’s also ridiculous to suggest that your prospects are only open to taking your calls every Monday and Friday.
-I firmly believe that all generalizations tend to be lies, so avoid them at all cost.
+Prospecting, like sales, requires nuance.
+Sales reps must be willing to contact prospects on their terms.

-Pipelines and funnels are designed to hold a constant stream and salespeople that practice regular dedication to prospecting grow faster than others.
+Pipelines and funnels are designed to hold a constant stream and sales reps that dedicate time to regular prospecting grow faster than those who don’t.
 The best way to approach prospecting is to write a weekly plan that includes time to prospect each and every day.
 I think it’s best to set aside time first thing in the morning, while you’re fresh, to make sure it gets done before other parts of your work and life start making demands of you.